 Popular Skills for Courier / Messenger

-Survey results show that Messengers typically report just a few professional skills.
-Most notably, skills in Driver, Driver/Core Development, Customer Service, and Transport are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Driving and Transport.
+Messengers report using a pretty varied skill set on the job.
+Most notably, skills in Customer Service Metrics, Driver/Core Development, Customer Service, and Driver are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Transport.
 Those educated in Customer Service tend to be well versed in Driving.

 Pay by Experience Level for Courier / Messenger